oxyplugins/oxyextras/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.1.8 ( September 15, 2020 ) =
+* [Infinite Scroller] - New component for applying infinite scrolling to Easy Posts/ or Repeaters or Products Lists.
+* [Carousel Builder] - Added carousel "ticker" option for allowing continuous movement.
+* [OffCanvas] - Fixed an issue with hash links not scrolling after closing offcanvas.
+* [OffCanvas] - Fixed staggered animations not resetting when revealing offcanvas from the top.
+* [General] - Support for dynamic data added to multiple components.
+* [General] - Selector fields now support attribute selectors, eg .class[attr=value]
+* [General] - Components list on the plugin settings page now in alphabetical order.

 = 1.1.7 ( September 02, 2020 ) =
 * [Carousel Builder] - Added support for Easy Posts, Woo Components or using custom elements as cells.